Institutional scholarships for incoming students

 mathematics, or physics.
 Deadline: March 15, 2020.
 CLOSED.

-- William A. Solemene Foundation Scholarship - To support current UD students who are Liberal Arts majors.
-DEADLINE EXTENDED to April 17, 2020.
+- William A. Solemene Foundation Scholarship - To support current undergraduate UD students.
+Deadline: April 17, 2020.
+CLOSED.

 Study Abroad Scholarships